qosh-dev/qosh-dev/README.md

 ## Software developer

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, Typescript, React, Ruby, Ruby on rails and etc.
+- 👨‍💻 I’m currently working on web development technologies like JavaScript, Typescript, React and etc.

 ---